 - Videsh investigated curved corrugated shells, specifically developing a deeper understanding of their nonlinear behaviour.
 He is now a structural engineer with VISE Consultants in Trinidad and Tobago

 - Dr Andrew Viquerat

 - Andrew's PhD research was on the kinematics of overconstrained spatial mechanisms, using polynomial continuation methods.
-As Research Associate he worked on inflatable space structures.
-He is currently at Surrey Space Centre.
+As a Research Associate he worked on inflatable space structures before moving to Surrey Space Centre.